mario33881/betterSIS/README.md

     > Partial and full results are written to new BLIF files.

     > WARNING!
 These commands are executed in this order, thus does NOT guarantee the best result: multi-level minimization is not perfect!
-    > to obtain better results you should try to execute these commands manually in a diffent order (try also to execute them more than once)
+    > to obtain better results you should try to execute these commands manually in a different order (try also to execute them more than once)
 * (siswrapper feature) Now this library verifies if the stg_to_network command is successful

 ### Fixes: